 See: enterprise customer.

-A protocol used to establish a secure VPN connection between applications hosted on an internal server and the Sauce Labs virtual machines or real devices used for testing.
+A protocol used to establish a secure VPN connection between apps hosted on an internal server and the Sauce Labs virtual machines or real devices used for testing.
 More information: IPSec VPN.

 A type of software testing where you execute test cases manually, without using any automation tools.
 More information: Live Cross Browser Testing.